 During the production of the 2019/20 update we noticed that in Yorkshire specific actions to reduce voltage had been recorded, but that opportunities to combine voltage reduction with normal maintenance had also been taken and these had not been recorded.
 We introduced a new method to capture these by looking at the voltages from our telemetry and we have identified to the end of 2019/20 a further 243 primary substations to be recorded as completed for voltage reduction.
-It is estimated that these actions release sufficient voltage headroom to connect a further 2,187MVA of distributed generation such as domestic solar PV to the LV network fed from each primary substation, bringing the total to over 4.2GW released.
-We have recorded this as a correction in 2019/20 only as this is the most conservative recording of the action and benefits.
-We have not undertaken the work to see if every year could be corrected individually.
-This would be possible in Yorkshire, though attempting as similar in the Northeast would not be possible due to a change of desktop telemetry systems over recent years.
+In 2020/21, we have recorded that we have completed 23 further sites under the voltage reduction programme bringing the total to 492.
+It is estimated that these actions have released 4,428MVA of voltage headroom to date, allowing connection of more distributed generation such as domestic solar PV to the LV network fed from each primary substation.

-HV automation - HV automation - We are currently rolling out Automatic Power Restoration System (APRS) across our High Voltage distribution network.
-This has been deployed across 64 primary substations in 2019/20; 13 in the Northeast (running total 119) & 51 in Yorkshire (running total 119).
+HV automation - We are currently rolling out Automatic Power Restoration

+System (APRS) across our High Voltage distribution network.
+This has been deployed across 83 primary substations in 2020/21; 9 in the Northeast (total of 133 since 2014) & 74 in Yorkshire (total of 184 since 2014).
 It is designed to identify and isolate faulted sections of the network and then restore healthy sections of network within 3 minutes.
 This restores supplies to many customers automatically and also enables fault restoration/repair staff to be directed towards the faulted section of network more quickly, both of which enhance the customer experience.
+Note, whenever a new APRS installation occurs, it is entered as an addition.
+Subsequently, where we have upgraded a system from advisory to executable, we have removed it from the year of original installation and inserted it as an addition in the upgrade year.
+The CML figures are not adjusted.